Before you go

 How to Choose The Right Bike

-Whether you’re getting your first bike, upgrading or just a regular cyclist, your bike fit needs to be spot on to be comfortable and prevent injury.
-A bike fit will also help you to find your best position to optimize your performance.
-You can of course buy a bike and start cycling without one, however skipping this step increases your chances of developing problems when you start increasing the miles.
+If you’re getting your first bike, upgrading, or just a regular cyclist, your bike fit needs to be spot on to be comfortable and prevent injury.
+A bike fit will also help you to find your best position to optimise your performance.
+You can, of course, buy a bike and start cycling without one.
+However, skipping this step increases your chances of developing problems when you start increasing mileage, such as cycling injuries in your groin, knee or Achilles tendon.
 Find out how to select the right bike for you.

 Read more